 Professor Susan Molyneux-Hodgson

 I'm a sociologist of science, working in the field of science and technology studies (STS).
 My overarching interest is in the everyday worlds of scientific work and how knowledge is produced through practices.
 I focus primarily on communities of natural scientists and engineers - although intersections between those communities and the biorealm are increasingly prevalent.
 I've received funding from ESRC, NERC, EPSRC, BBSRC and InnovateUK and research projects often include collaborations with scientists in academia and in industry.
 Currently, I am building on ESRC and EPSRC funded work to reinvigorate sociological attention to nuclear matter(s).
 In July 2019 I was elected President of SHARE, which is a new research platform for social science and humanities researchers that study all aspects of ionising radiation.
+An EU project on the ethics of medical uses of radiation and the crossover in use of AI starts in Sept.
+2020.
 Earlier empirical work on synthetic biology continues in two projects that explore ideas of 'responsibility' and 'sustainability' in the bioeconomy.

-I am the Industrial Strategy Champion for the social sciences and work closely with colleagues in Innovation, Impact and Business (IIB) to ensure social sciences play a central role in all the University's work on industrial strategy, internally and externally.
-As Director of Research for SPA, I am responsible for supporting all staff's research ambitions and the upcoming Research Excellence exercise (among many other things).
+From August 2020 I am the Associate Dean (Research) for the College of Social Sciences and International Studies.
+I continue as the Industrial Strategy Champion for the social sciences and work closely with colleagues in Innovation, Impact and Business (IIB) to ensure social sciences play a central role in all the University's work on industrial strategy, internally and externally.

 Research group links